-How to Write an Adjustment Letter
+How to Write an Adjustment Letter Correctly

 An adjustment letter is a type of business letter submitted in response to a customer’s complaint letter or claim, written by a manager of an organization or business representative.
-It is also referred as a complaint response letter, claim adjustment letter, customer complaint reply, letter of response to a complaint, letter of complaint response and other similar terms.
+It is also referred to as a complaint response letter, claim adjustment letter, customer complaint reply, letter of response to a complaint, letter of complaint response, and other similar terms.
 Adjustment letters deal with all kinds of complaints and claims: unsatisfactory service, defective product, goods not delivered, salary not received, shipment arriving late, etc.

 Because of the customer-vendor relation, an adjustment letter also serves as a legal document confirming the details of the correspondence and explaining the resolution or dissolution of a problem situation between two parties.
 It is significant to understand that adjustment letter writing does not mean that your claim or complaint will be accepted.
 It merely informs the sender that their complaint letter or claim has been received.
 It depends on the validity of the claim that will determine whether or not an adjustment letter will contain a confirmation of the mistake and its correction.

 If the client writes a complaint letter, there is always a chance to win the customer back.
 So, put every effort into writing a good adjustment letter if you want your client back.